CappePolito/CI2024_lab3/README.md

-I have made 3 similar programs, but with a couple of differences
+I have made 3 similar programs, but with a couple of differences .

 The best performer timewise is lab 3.1 , and also has a reduced ram usage

-The second best is  , with a much reduced use of ram
+The second best is lab3.0  , with a very big ram usage

-The worse performer is  , also with a reduced ram usage.
+The worse performer is lab3.2 , also with a reduced ram usage.
+.
+.

 Table for a 4x4 with 10_000 RANDOMIZED STEPS